sundarsaravanan/hall_management/README.md

 # Hall Management

-Our depatrment has three projector halls .
+Our department has three projector halls .
 So the faculty can use them for lecture presentations.

 There arose a problem while utilising them.So they decided to allocate the halls on first come first serve basis.